DucManhPhan/DucManhPhan.github.io/_posts/2020-12-12-The-neccessary-commands-in-VIM.md

     - To copy/paste between different instances, we can use the system clipboard by selecting the * register, so the commands become ```*y$``` for copying and ```*p``` for pasting.

 - yy : yank (copy) the current line
+- y} : yank text from the cursor to the next paragraph
 - Y : yank (copy) the current line.
 - p : put the yanked content after the cursor.